 Six years ago I had the worst birthday ever.
 Worst.
 It was December 2004.
 I was estranged from both of my parents.
-My mother had exiled me for telling the truth about something awful that had happened in our family- something she didn’t want to look at.
+My mother had exiled me for speaking out against something awful that had happened in our family.
 My father was struggling with addiction again, and had let our relationship go.
-Neither of them called or acknowledged my birthday.
+Neither of my parents called or acknowledged my birthday.
 In fact not one person in my extended family acknowledged it.

-As if being estranged from my parents wasn’t bad enough, the nonprofit foundation I’d co-founded was in the middle of a hostile takeover by some ambitious lawyers.
+As if being estranged from my parents wasn’t bad enough, the nonprofit foundation I’d co-founded was in the middle of a hostile takeover by some ambitious board members.
 Power and greed overcame altruism.
-The musical instruments that had been donated to my students (foster care kids) were taken away.
+The musical instruments that had been donated to my students (kids in foster care) were taken away.
 The grant money was pulled from my arts programs so they could use it for advertising and self promotion.
 They were attempting to oust me and run the organization themselves.
 It was the year of the Grinch, for sure.

-I was devastated.
-My daughter was away at college, and I was missing her.
+On top of that, my daughter was away at college, and I was missing her.
 My son was a teenager, busy with his own life and his rock band.
 All I wanted for my birthday was a couple of my close friends over for dinner.
 But even that didn’t work out.
-Two of them “stopped by” briefly on their way to another event, one got drunk to the point of puking, and the other’s car broke down on the side of the road.
+Two of them only stopped by briefly on their way to another event, one got drunk to the point of puking, and the other’s car broke down on the side of the road.
 So while my husband went to rescue her, I went to bed alone.
 Happy birthday to me….